mercere99/MABE2/docs/modules/01_module_types.rst

 For more detailed information on organisms, see the `organisms page <../organisms/traitinfo.html>`_ .

 An organism is a combination of a genome and a brain.
-Kind of.

 Genomes
 -------